donlink1/Update-RPGMakerXP-PBS-files-with-translations/README.md

     * metadata.txt
     * phone.txt
     * townmap.txt
 4. Use online translator for the following scripts below and rename the new files with a "-2" at the end.
-Next move those new text files and a copy of the original pbs scripts to the "update-pbs-text-files-with-translated-lines script" folder.
-Then run the script in that folder to move english translations from the "-2" files to the original files.
+Next move those new text files and a copy of the original pbs scripts to the same folder as the script.
+Then run the script to move english translations from the "-2" files to the original files.
     * The original scripts are updated as follows:
       * abilities.txt (script separates file text line by line and then separates each line's text by the ",") name (the one shown to the player)